What is the cost of Medicare?

 Medicaid:

-Medicaid provides health care coverage for individuals and families with limited incomes.
+Provides health care coverage for individuals and families with limited incomes.
 It may also include some services not covered by Medicare, like prescription drugs, eye care or long-term care — at no or low cost.
-If you have both Medicaid and Medicare, you may be eligible for a Dual Special Needs plan (D-SNP).
+If you have both Medicaid and Medicare, you may be eligible for a Dual Special Needs Plan (D-SNP).

 Medicare savings programs:

-Medicare Savings Programs help pay Original Medicare (Part A and Part B) premiums, deductibles, and coinsurance.
-You automatically qualify for the Extra Help program (see above) if you qualify for a Medicare savings program.
+The Medicare Savings Programs help pay Original Medicare (Parts A and B) premiums, deductibles, and coinsurance.
+You automatically qualify for the Extra Help program (see above) if you qualify for a Medicare Savings Program.

 Programs of All-Inclusive Care for the Elderly (PACE):